Welcome to my review of Cash Website Success!

 Whether or not the same con artist is behind those duds, is anyone’s guess.

-When you hand over $47 of your hard-earned dollars (which I strongly advise against BTW), you’re meant to receive some “work from home kit” for making $100s per day via “affiliate marketing websites“, apparently.
+When you hand over $47, you’re meant to receive some “work from home kit” for making $100s per day via “affiliate marketing websites“.

 But what really happens is that you end up with nothing because the membership area is inaccessible.